 Normally, a close relative will act as litigation friend, but if you were the party at fault, another family member will need to be appointed instead.

-You can start a compensation claim by getting in touch with us for free on 0800 234 6438.
-We’ll ask some questions about your accident and injury so that we can get a better idea of what happened, and we’ll then let you know whether we think you can make a claim.
+You can start a compensation claim by getting in touch with a trained legal adviser for free on 0800 234 6438.
+They’ll ask some questions about your accident and injury so that they can get a better idea of what happened, and they’ll then let you know whether they think you can make a claim.

-If you decide you’d like to take the next step, we can put your forward to a specialist solicitor.
-They’ll get in touch with the other party to let them know that you intend to make a claim.
+If you decide you’d like to take the next step, they can put you forward to a specialist solicitor.
+Your solicitor will get in touch with the other party to let them know that you intend to make a claim.